Titans068/stringx/README.md

 ```c
 int strsIndexOf(const char *str, const char *value, int startIndex, bool $case);
 ```
-Finds the index of a specified string in another string starting from a specified index.
+Finds the index of a specified string in another string, starting from a specified index.

 ```c
 int striIndexOf(char *str, int count, char *value, bool $case);
 ```
-Finds the index of a specified string in a string.
+Finds the index of a specified string in a string and searching only a specified number of characters.

 ```c
 int strsiIndexOf(char *str, int startIndex, int count, char *value, bool $case);
 ```
-Finds the index of a specified string within another string.
+Finds the index of a specified string within another string, starting from a specified index and searching only a specified number of characters.

 ```c
 int lastIndexOf(char *str, char lookup, bool $case);